-1. Self-awareness - Recognize your emotions, strengths and weaknesses.
+1. Self-awareness - Recognise your emotions, strengths and weaknesses.

 2. Self-management - Controlling impulses and staying composed under pressure.